Ableton/maxdevtools/maxdiff/README.md

 For `.amxd` files:
 * The scripts will also tell you what device type it is.
-* If a device is frozen, you will only see a notice saying that the device is frozen, the content will not be shown.
-We aim never to commit frozen devices to a git repo, instead we include the dependencies as separate files.
+* If a device is frozen, you will see an overview of the content frozen into the deivce.
+NOTE: We recommend never to commit frozen devices to a git repo, instead to include the dependencies as separate files.

 ### Why?